Higher Education Administrative Internships

 Anthony Lipscomb, Near Eastern and Judaic Studies (2020-2021)

 Anthony Lipscomb was awarded an internship to work with the Brandeis University Press that seeks to train graduate students in academic publishing.
-The goals of the fellowship are for the fellow to engage in multiple parts of the publication process including: evaluating proposals and manuscripts, managing the peer review process, copyediting, documenting workflow processes, obtaining permission for artwork, and producing public-facing content.
-Lipscomb will have the opportunity to observe and participate in the complex process of book publications and gain experience in each of the steps along the way.
+The goals of the fellowship were for the fellow to engage in multiple parts of the publication process including: evaluating proposals and manuscripts, managing the peer review process, copyediting, documenting workflow processes, obtaining permission for artwork, and producing public-facing content.
+Lipscomb had the opportunity to observe and participate in the complex process of book publications and gain experience in each of the steps along the way.